Babyhamsta/Aimmy/README.md

 Aimmy is 100% free to use.
 This means no ads, no key system, and no paywalled features.
 Aimmy is not, and will never be for sale for the end user, and is considered a source-available product, **not open source** as we actively discourage other developers from making commercial forks of Aimmy.

-Please do not confuse Aimmy as an open-source project, we are not one.
+Please do not confuse Aimmy as an open-source project, we are not, and we have never been one.

 Want to connect with us?
 Join our Discord Server: https://discord.gg/aimmy